tonyreveal/aap_preflight/README.md

 # aap_preflight

-One common issue with installing Ansible Automation Platform is running into errors 15 minutes into the installation.
-Only to have to make corrections, re-run setup.sh and wait another 15 minutes to find out if your changes corrected the problem or not.
+The playbooks included in this repository are intended to help validate all AAP port connectivity, database credentials (when applicable), etc before attempting to install.
+Also included is a playbook to do a post-install validation of a cluster to ensure services are all running, required users were created successfully and correctly, umask is 0022 for the AWX user, etc

-The pre-install checks playbook does not cover every possible scenario.
+The pre-install playbook does not cover every possible scenario.
 But it does validate that all nodes in the inventory have appropriate connectivity and that any credentials specified for a non-AAP installer managed database are good.

 See list of [pre-install checks](#pre-install-checks-performed) below.